 This program incentivizes acquirers by providing safe harbor for fees in the event of a compromise for Level 3 and 4 card-present merchants who use a PCI-validated P2PE solution.

 By encrypting all card data within a validated card reader before it passes through the mobile device, the consumer mobile device is rendered out of scope for PCI DSS compliance (so long as it is not used for any other payment function), ensuring compliant card acceptance via a consumer mobile device.

 Because systems and networks between the encryption point and the decryption environment are no longer in scope due to the P2PE encryption, this unique advantage can address complex network responsibility challenges for some merchants.

 What is the cost-benefit and Return on Investment (ROI) of a PCI-validated P2PE solution?

 In 2017, we released a white paper with P2PE QSA Coalfire Systems that detailed the ROI of a P2PE PCI solution.
-See our media page to download the white paper and to view our case studies and educational videos on P2PE.
+See our media page to view more white papers, view our case studies, and educational videos on P2PE.
+In 2017, we released a white paper with P2PE QSA Coalfire Systems that detailed the ROI of a P2PE PCI solution.
+See our media page to view more white papers, view our case studies, and educational videos on P2PE.